matsev/serverless-aws-twilio-dictionary/README.md

-# Serverless Twilio Dictionary
+# Serverless AWS Twilio Dictionary

-This project is a serverless dictionary hosted on AWS used as a backend to demonstrate the interaction with a Twilio account, hereby enabling communication with the dictionary via SMS.
+This project is a serverless dictionary hosted on AWS.
+It is used to demonstrate the interaction with a Twilio account, hereby enabling communication with the dictionary using SMS.

 ## Usage